-As the impact of digitalization continues in both B2B and B2C, we are seeing extreme changes in customer behaviours and expectations, from the way they research a product/service, consider and complete a purchase, or show loyalty to a brand, to the way they communicate all of this to their peers.
+As the impact of digitalization continues in both B2B and B2C, we're seeing extreme changes in customer behaviors and expectations, from the way they research a product/service, consider and complete a purchase, or show loyalty to a brand, to the way they communicate all of this to their peers.

 Nowadays, digital commerce is so much more than a sales channel.
 For example, according to the same study, 65% of customers research a product online before they go to the physical store.

 So, digital commerce is important and is the demand of time, customers, and busineses.

 Creating a consistent customer experience across all touchpoints and understanding and remembering a customers' interactions across those touchpoints remains important for retailers.

 Consider something as basic as the ability, or inability, to save customers' shopping baskets across all digital channels and devices, once they have logged in.